AxsPlayer/Project_Multiple-Spider/README.md

     [crawl_timeout]: The maximum waiting time for http response, in the unit of second.
 Eg. 6
     [target_url]: The Regular Expression to define the url format which should be downloaded.
 Eg. *.(htm|html)$
     [thread_count]: The thread number set to crawl website, which is used to speed up crawling.
 Eg. 6
+    [content_type]: The content type which would be crawled from target urls in queue.
+It mainly contains a list consisting of 'pic' and others coming soon.
+If set as 'pic', then the images in urls would be crawled.
+Otherwise, the whole website as .html file would be copied.
+Eg. pic.

 #### STEP2